Balsamic Strawberry & Basil Tart

 Mix sugar, flour, corn starch, and egg yolks till thick and pale yellow.
 Set aside.

 Combine milk and basil in a saucepan and bring to a boil.
 Immediately remove from heat.

-Strain out the basil, pour about 1/3 of the milk into the pale yellow mixture, then pour that back into the sauce pan.
+Strain the milk, removing the basil, and pour about 1/3 of the milk into the pale yellow mixture, then pour that mixture back into the sauce pan.

 Heat over medium, whisking constantly until thickened.
 When mixture begins to boil, cook for one more minute then remove from heat.

 Let mixture cool, then spread cooled filling into tart shell.